rht-labs/tech-exercise/docs/slides/content/automated-testing.md

 ### Intent
-Demonstrate the concepts behind TDD.
+Demonstrate the concepts behind Test Driven Development.

-How we write the test before we write code and how that forces our design to emerge.
+How writing the test before we write code forces our design to emerge.